 - 4.3 Information is obtained on the outsourcing of certain activities or functions to group entities or third parties.
 Where outsourcing occurs firms should have robust monitoring and control processes in place, as responsibility remains with the firm.
 Information is requested in respect of the following:- - Customer on-boarding (including for risk assessments, collection of due diligence, screening, and business acceptance); - Ongoing monitoring; - MLRO and Compliance activity (for AML/CFT); and - Staff screening and take-on. - 4.4 It was evident from the reporting by Banks that they outsource a range of activity relating to the above, including within their wider groups and, to a more limited extent, third parties.
 The most extensive use of outsourcing was for the screening of staff at take-on, and the least use was, as expected, for MLRO and Compliance activity.
-There was also an increase in group outsourcing in respect of ongoing monitoring (from 2 to 4 banks).
-Table 5 below provides more information (for 2019 only).
+In 2019 an increase in group outsourcing in respect of ongoing monitoring (from 2 to 4 banks) was reported; the position for 2020 remained the same.
+Table 5 below provides more information (for 2020 only).